 Yes, it’s cold.
 Yes it’s icy.
 Yes the trail blazes are covered in snow.
 Yes you still should get out and hike!
 Mid Coast Maine has many hiking trails, but most of them are not recommended in the winter because of their slope, ice and snow conditions.
 The following trails were selected by a mid coast Maine Innkeeper for guests that insisted that while they were traveling the coast in the winter they wanted to enjoy the great outdoors.
-Innkeeper Kristi Bifulco of the Camden Windward House Bed and Breakfast suggests that hikers should always bring a cellphone, dress warm, wear wool socks, good hiking boots, baliclava, good gloves, carry a G.P.S. & keep extra granola bars in their pockets.
+Innkeeper Kristi Bifulco of the Camden Windward House Bed and Breakfast suggests that hikers should always bring a cellphone, dress warm, wear wool socks, good hiking boots, baliclava, good gloves, carry a G.P.S., small flashlight & keep extra granola bars in their pockets.

 Winter Hiking in Camden and Rockport